Luspatercept-aamt (By injection)

 Luspatercept-aamt (lus-PAT-er-sept - aamt)

-Treats anemia in patients with beta thalassemia who need regular blood transfusions.
+Treats anemia in patients with blood or bone marrow problems (beta thalassemia, myelodysplastic syndromes, or myelodysplastic/myeloproliferative neoplasms) who need regular blood transfusions.

 ReblozylThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 You should not use it if you had an allergic reaction to luspatercept-aamt, or if you are pregnant or breastfeeding.

 - Your doctor will prescribe your exact dose and tell you how often it should be given.
 This medicine is given as a shot under your skin.

 - A nurse or other health provider will give you this medicine.

 - Missed dose: Call your doctor or pharmacist for instructions.